ppy/osu-wiki/news/2022-04-13-new-featured-artist-in-love-with-a-ghost.md

 **10** relaxing tunes.
 All available from [**in love with a ghost**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/257).
 Soak it all in.

-In case you've never done late night homework assignments while listening to **in love with a ghost** on loop, explore this quick video of [interdimensional portal leading to a cute place](https://osu.ppy.sh/beatmapsets/1729796) and the rest of our previews:
+In case you've never done late-night homework assignments while listening to **in love with a ghost** on loop, explore this quick video of an [interdimensional portal leading to a cute place](https://osu.ppy.sh/beatmapsets/1729796) and the rest of our previews:

 <div align="center">
     <video width="100%" controls>